267-738-7766

 Law Enforcement Interview

 When a driver is suspected of DUI, they will be interviewed by law enforcement.
 A driver’s Fifth Amendment right protects them from being compelled by law enforcement to provide evidence that could incriminate them in a crime.
-It is important law enforcement read a driver their miranda rights prior to the start of any interview for DUI when the driver is in custody of law enforcement.
+It is important law enforcement read a driver their Miranda rights prior to the start of any interview for DUI when the driver is in custody of law enforcement.
 Any prolonged detention by law enforcement inside their vehicle after an initial stop can be classified as custodial interrogation.
 This would apply even it occurs before a formal arrest.
-Law enformcement officer are required to read a driver their miranda rights should a driver be in a situation considered custodial custody.
+Law enforcement officer are required to read a driver their Miranda rights should a driver be in a situation considered custodial custody.

 Physical Evidence